nguyenchiencong/nguyenchiencong.github.io/_pages/04_now.md

 only for my use for now, locally.
 The [dictionary](/files/dictionary.png) part is mostly finished, it is used to access the knowledge tree of the language.
 For the grammatical part, I’m still taking time to learn all the twists and turns of the grammar to be able to compact it.
 It's in Vietnamese though.
-I’d like to publish it online for free but that would mean that I will have to somehow sustain it financially.
+I’d like to publish it online for free and will open-source it someday.

-I will open-source it someday.
+I'm translating the Tao Te Ching in Vietnamese as I find the vietnamese translations pretty bad.
+Either they lack philosophical insight or the understanding of the chinese language is not up to par.
+It's a good exercise to learn the language chinese and I/m adding it to the practice section of the app.

 ### Plants nursery